scubamount/scubamount.github.io/README.md

 * `Invoke-CommandToRemoteList` and `Invoke-CommandToRemote`:
   * Allow running a command as the user on any scalable number of remote computers, or a single computer utilizing a custom integrated fast ping and credentials check.
 * `Invoke-SCCMInstallToList`:
   * Facilitates the forced push of SCCM installation on any scalable number of remote computers.
+Can run for an infinite amount of time, is completely open source, and infinitely scalable.
 * `Invoke-ProgramToRemoteList`:
-  * Allows running a program from the local machine with optional parameters to be executed on any scalable number of remote computers.
+  * Allows running a program (exe) from the local machine with optional parameters to be executed on any scalable number of remote computers.
 * `Invoke-ProgramToRemoteListPSEXEC`:
   * Allows running a program from the local machine with optional parameters on any scalable number of remote computers using Microsoft Sysinternals PSEXEC.
 * `Set-AutoLogonAndAD`